-William V. Longmoor Award
+Longmoor Values Award

-This award is given in honor and remembrance of Mr. William V. Longmoor, consistent friend and supporter of nursing education at Research College of Nursing.
-Faculty select a graduating Traditional B.S.N. student who best exemplifies the standards and aims of Research College of Nursing and Research Medical Center.
+This award is given in honor and remembrance of Mr. William V. Longmoor, a Hospital Board member and one of the founders of the baccalaureate degree program at Research College of Nursing.
+This award is given to one Traditional B.S.N. and one Accelerated B.S.N. each year.
+It is awarded to the student who best exemplifies the values, standards, and missions of Research College of Nursing and Research Medical Center.